TaxFoundation/data/facts-and-figures/2015/REAMDE.md

 Calendar year 2012.

 This table has not been included as part of the Tax Foundation data repository because it is a summary table intended purely for reference.
-This table is not useful for data analysis.
+This table is not structured for data analysis.
 The table is reproduced below:

 | Income Percentile | Income Taxes Paid ($ millions) | Group's Share of Total AGI | Group's Share of Income Taxes | Average Tax Rate |
 | --- | --- | --- | --- | --- |